MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

 By default, SandBlast Mobile Protect uses two notification methods to alert you to threats:

 * Push notification: Tap the on-screen notification to open the app.
-* Notification in the app's **Threat Center**: After you open the app, tap inside the red circle (it will say something like "1 threat detected") to go to **Threat Center**.
+* Notification in the app's **Threat Center**: After you open the app, tap inside the red circle to go to **Threat Center**.

 As a best practice, do not turn off these notifications.

 If you have Company Portal or the Microsoft Intune app, you'll see warnings in both apps about restricted access.
-These warnings are related to the threats found in SandBlast Mobile Protect and will go away after you resolve the threats and check in with Intune.
+These warnings are related to the threats found in SandBlast Mobile Protect.
+They will go away after you resolve the threats and check in with Intune.

  ![Example screenshot of the Company Portal device page, showing the SandBlast Mobile Protect warning.](./media/CP-lookout-virus-banner-1808.png)